X

 • Good to know: Keep deadheaded to encourage blooms.
 Medium difficulty to grow.
 Needs regular water.
 Good cut flower.

-When to plant pansies in Arizona
+When to plant Penstemon in Arizona:

-Plant transplants outside:
+Plant seeds or transplants outside: October – November

-How to grow Pansies:
+How to grow Penstemon:

 Petunia

-When to plant petunias in Arizona
+When to plant Petunias in Arizona:

-Start seeds indoors:
+Start seeds indoors: July – January

-September 15 – March
+Plant transplants outside: September 15 – March

 How to grow Petunias: